-Rocco Palmo, author of Whispers in the Loggia, says it perfectly about Pope Francis, “whenever the Theotokos comes around, the 266th Bishop of Rome simply loses himself and is spiritually transported to another place.”
-Pope Francis truly loves the Blessed Mother and has consecrated his papacy under the care of Our Lady of Fatima.
+Rocco Palmo, the author of Whispers in the Loggia, says it perfectly about Pope Francis, “whenever the Theotokos comes around, the 266th Bishop of Rome simply loses himself and is spiritually transported to another place.”
+The Pope truly loves the Blessed Mother and has consecrated his papacy under the care of Our Lady of Fatima.
 Along with the last two papacies, we are blessed to be alive during this time in Church History!

 Before continuing on, I suggest to you two articles.
 First, read – Pope Entrusts World to Immaculate Heart of Mary (Catholic News Agency).
 Second, read The Great “Untier” – For Francis, There’s Something About Mary (Whispers in the Loggia).

-Although the Feast Day of Our Lady of Fatima is officially May 13, I wanted to share some excerpts of great insight from Blessed John Paul II and Pope Emeritus Benedict XVI.
+Although the Feast Day of Our Lady of Fatima is officially May 13, I wanted to share some excerpts of great insight from Pope St. John Paul II and Pope Emeritus Benedict XVI.
 These two Popes can say great things in a few paragraphs, where it takes the average person pages upon pages to say something not even half as good.
 The emphasis below is mine.